 400.10 Purpose of the DDPAS-4

 The purpose of the DDPAS-4 is to provide a clear and concise summary of the individual's medical diagnoses that includes the date of onset of the individual's medical condition.
-From this summary, the PAS agency will determine whether the individual requires 24-hour nursing services.
+From this summary, the ISC agency will determine whether the individual requires 24-hour nursing services.

 400.20 Required Documentation